bdalley1/heart-of-therapy/_pages/rushed-notes.md

 Let’s be honest: Sometimes, the goal is just to get the notes done before insurance refuses payment.
 When you're facing a backlog and your brain is doing its best goldfish impression, you need a documentation format that works *with* you, not against you.

 This page compares several common “rushed” note styles—PIE, DAP, SOAP, simple narrative—and how they hold up when you're writing quickly.
-Each format is applied to the same three sessions, followed by a breakdown of what each format captures well, what tends to fall through the cracks, and how **HEART-Lite** aims to strike that sweet spot: quick, meaningful, clinically grounded, and ethical.
+Each format is applied to the same three sessions, followed by a breakdown of what each format captures well, what tends to fall through the cracks, what was ethical or not, and how **HEART-Lite** aims to strike that sweet spot: quick, meaningful, clinically grounded, and ethical.

 Whether you're catching up or refining your note-taking style, this guide is here to help you document efficiently, ethically, and quickly—without losing the heart of the session.